 The best coffee shop in downtown Napa for a local vibe

 Napa Valley Roasting Company just screams “neighborhood coffee shop”.
 The casual vibe, friendly service, and steady stream of both locals and tourists make this a worthwhile stop.

 Baked goods are provided by local bakeries, alternative milks including oat, hemp, soy, and almond are offered, and the prices are some of the best I’ve seen in Napa Valley.

 Both locations, downtown Napa and St. Helena, offer seating.
 St. Helena is a bit bigger and seems to be popular with students and remote workers.

 This is one of the best coffee shops in Napa Valley if you’re looking for a Starbucks alternative.
 You’ll find small to large coffee sizes available as well as an array of flavors including lavender, vanilla, and pumpkin spice lattes.

 The most kid-friendly napa coffee shop with a no-fuss vibe

-The menu at this Calistoga coffee shop is simple cafe fare offered at excellent prices.
+The menu at this Calistoga coffee shop is simple cafe fare offered at an excellent price point.
 Breakfast sandwiches, smoothies, scones, wraps, and salads.

 If you’re looking for fancy latte art and avocado toast, this is not the place for you.
-If you’re looking for a simple, welcoming, ultra-casual spot, you’ll love it.
+But if a simple, welcoming, ultra-casual spot is your jam, you’ll love it.

 I hope this list of the best Napa coffee shops steers you in the right direction for the perfect espresso break between sightseeing and wine tasting.
 These are the spots I try to revisit every time I’m in Napa Valley and I love how each offers a different vibe.